Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Introduction

 Another important approach is based on early groundbreaking proposals based on topological configurations such as center vortices and monopoles \cite{Mandelstam1976,tHooft1978,tHooft1979,MackPetkova1979,NielsenOlesen1979}.
-Along these lines, essential contributions using lattice approaches have been made over the years \cite{Kronfeld1987,Bali1996,DelDebbio1997,DelDebbio1998,Forcrand1999,Langfeld1999,Alexandrou2000,Ambjorn2000,randomsu2,Forcrand2001,Faber2001,Koma2003,randomsu3,bowman2011,omalley2012,Hollwieser2013,Stokes2014,Sakumichi2014,biddle2020,mickley2024}.
-Sophisticated detection methods have revealed the presence of these objects in Monte Carlo configurations, allowing for the determination of their properties and their relevance to the Wilson loop area law at large distances.
-In this computational setting, a relationship has been established between the IR behavior of correlation functions and center vortices \cite{Biddle2018}.
+Along these lines, essential contributions using lattice methods have been made over the years \cite{Kronfeld1987,Bali1996,DelDebbio1997,DelDebbio1998,Forcrand1999,Langfeld1999,Alexandrou2000,Ambjorn2000,randomsu2,Forcrand2001,Faber2001,Koma2003,randomsu3,bowman2011,omalley2012,Hollwieser2013,Stokes2014,Sakumichi2014,biddle2020,mickley2024}.
+Sophisticated detection techniques have revealed the presence of these objects in Monte Carlo configurations, allowing for the determination of their properties and their relevance to the Wilson loop area law at large distances.
+Center vortex degrees of freedom play a fundamental role in the observed $N$-ality properties of the Wilson loop at asymptotically large distances \cite{n-ality,double-wl}.
+Here, $N$-ality refers to the dependence of the asymptotic string tension solely on how the center Z(N) of the gauge group SU(N) is realized in the quark representation.
+A relationship has also been established between the IR behavior of correlation functions and center vortices \cite{Biddle2018}.
 More specifically, lattice simulations indicate that smoothed center vortices are connected with the infrared suppression observed in the gluon propagator, computed in the Landau gauge.
-An understanding of this phenomenon from the usual first-principles theoretical setting is hard, as it considers topological configurations only in connection with gauge fields near the Gribov horizon, where the perturbative Faddeev–Popov quantization breaks down, and not as explicit elements of the formalism (see, however, Refs. \cite{Oxman2015,Fiorentini2020,Fiorentini2021,Fiorentini2022}).
+An understanding of this phenomenon from the usual first-principles theoretical setting is hard, as it considers topological configurations only in connection with gauge fields near the Gribov horizon, where the perturbative Faddeev–Popov quantization breaks down, and not as explicit elements of the formalism.
+See, however, Refs. \cite{Oxman2015,Fiorentini2020,Fiorentini2021,Fiorentini2022}, where a renormalizable first-principles definition of the Yang-Mills ensemble was introduced in the continuum.

-In this letter, we present for the first time, within a well-defined theoretical setting, a connection between a vacuum governed by center vortices and monopoles, on the one hand, and field correlators displaying a gluon mass scale, on the other.
+In this Letter, we present for the first time, within a well-defined theoretical setting, a connection between a vacuum governed by oriented and nonoriented center vortices, on the one hand, and field correlators displaying a gluon mass scale, on the other.
 More precisely, we will assess the deep-IR properties of gauge-invariant field-strength correlators in momentum space.